-UPDATE 1-Mexico's Televisa says court ruled against Office Depot on Roku ban
+Mexico's Televisa says court ruled against Office Depot on Roku ban

 By Noel Randewich

-MEXICO CITY, June 30 A cable operator belonging to Mexico's largest television network said on Friday it won court rulings against requests by Office Depot and Radio Shack to resume sales of Roku video streaming devices after another court banned them.
+MEXICO CITY A cable operator belonging to Mexico's largest television network said on Friday it won court rulings against requests by Office Depot and Radio Shack to resume sales of Roku video streaming devices after another court banned them.

-Cablevision, a cable TV provider owned by Televisa , told Reuters via email the judgments were made by a civil appeals court on Thursday.
+Cablevision, a cable TV provider owned by Televisa, told Reuters via email the judgments were made by a civil appeals court on Thursday.
 They were the latest in a legal fight by Cablevision to stop the importation and distribution of Roku devices in Mexico on the grounds that they are sometimes hacked to allow users view pirated channels.

 An Office Depot spokesman did not immediately respond to a request for comment and a Radio Shack spokesman could not immediately be reached.